techgnosis/router/readme.md

 ## Out of scope for V1
-* DHCP - just manually assign the IP on the client for now
-* DNS - use upstairs router for now
 * Firewall - if the box isnt internet facing then this can wait
 * systemd-networkd - just setup IP manually, it's more fun.
 Don't reboot! :)
 * Wireguard - cool idea for later